 Guides are available for each terminal for both arrivals and departures If you require these guides in a different format, please contact us at: firstname.lastname@example.org.

-We also have an Autism specific leaflet (1MBPDF).
+We also have an Autism specific leaflet (1MB PDF) and a Dementia specific leaflet (705KB PDF).
 These leaflets are also available to pick up at all Special Assistance host areas.
 We understand that the experience of travelling can be stressful and we’re committed to helping passengers with autism have a better journey.

 Further help - Heathrow staff

 If you need help during your journey, just look for a staff member wearing the helping hand symbol the Dementia Friends flower or the blue assist symbol - these symbols mean they have signed up to our hidden disabilities scheme and can provide you with a helping hand.
 You can find these symbols at every Special Assistance host area.

 Please not that whilst we are passionate about transforming customer service at Heathrow, we are on a journey with our hidden disabilities programme to develop it to suit our passengers.
 We already have over 1,000 colleagues trained to assist you and are working to expand this across our airport.

 We are proud to work with our partners, these include: The National Autistic Society, Autism West Midlands, Autism Alliance and Alzheimer's Society.